empowerID/empowernow_docs/docs/services/crud-service/how-to/bff-startup-dcr-iat.md

 sidebar_label: "BFF startup: DCR IAT"
 ---

 If the BFF fails during startup and shuts down with Dynamic Client Registration (DCR) errors, issue a fresh DCR Initial Access Token (IAT), place it in the compose env, and restart.
-A ready‑to‑use Postman request is checked in under the CRUD Service repo.
+A ready‑to‑use Postman request is checked in under the Orchestration Service repo.

 ## When to use this